 What if students need long-term help with their writing?

-Writing for an academic audience is a complex skill.
-It takes commitment, hard work, and time for a student to improve.
-If an individual student has the requisite motivation, he or she is very welcome to make a weekly appointment.
+Writing is a complex skill.
+It takes commitment, hard work, and time.
+If an individual student has the requisite motivation, he/she/they is/are very welcome to make weekly appointments.
 In conferences with the same consultant over the course of several weeks, the student can practice strategies for organizing, developing ideas with evidence, and proofreading.
 Taking time to revise with the help of a Writing Consultant can be a major step in improving writing skills.
 We have many students who find a consultant they enjoy working with, and take advantage of this opportunity to learn.

 Does the Writing Center help grad students?

 Yes.
 All the Writing Center's consultants can help grad students with their writing.
 They will not proofread for students, but they can work together with grad students on longer projects as well as class papers.